The Victims Confusion Over Lord Janner

-Here at Escort England, we have, over the last few years kept up to date with the numerous cases of celebrities and public figures having allegations of historical sex abuse levelled at them.
+Here at XEscorts, we have, over the last few years kept up to date with the numerous cases of celebrities and public figures having allegations of historical sex abuse levelled at them.
 One of the biggest controversies is that of Lord Janner, who faces 22 counts, but earlier this year was told he wasn’t going to face a trial due to having severe dementia.

 Well, yesterday the case took a turn, with an independent review committee saying he should face the court.

 Director of Public Prosecutions (DPP) Alison Saunders said: “I have always said that in my view this was an extremely difficult and borderline case because of the strong arguments on both sides.
 I have also always emphasised my concern for the complainants in this case.